9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - add option for lazyload images.
-- change no thumbnail image.
+- Add no-thumbnail image to the media?

 - Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others.
 - Add a way to get a specific number of posts in the widget.